Quantcast

 Hands-on activities and outdoor fun make visiting this historic home perfect for families

 Hands-on activities and exciting outdoor environments make visiting The House of the Seven Gables a fun family experience.
 Take a tour of the 17th-century gabled house, now called the Turner-Ingersoll Mansion, which inspired Nathaniel Hawthorne’s novel.
 You can also visit the author’s birthplace, other colonial homes and colorful seaside gardens.
 Weekend activities might include learning how to use a quill pen or how to churn fresh butter.
 (Check the event calendar.)
 Over at the Kids Cove, in the 19th-century Counting House, kids can check out harbor views from the helm of a “ship,” or through a porthole telescope.
 A scavenger hunt is also available.
-The property also offers a variety of theatrical performances centered around Hawthorne, Salem and different holidays.
+The property also offers a variety of theatrical performances centered around Hawthorne, Salem, MA and different holidays.
 And check the website for special coloring pages.